 The VEN is a lightweight agent deployed in a workload (a.k.a. operating system) or on a networking device.
-The operating system (e.g., Linux, Windows) could be running on bare-metal servers, virtual machines on any hypervisor, or container platforms in a private data center or any public cloud.
+The operating system (e.g., Linux, Windows, Solaris, AIX) could be running on bare-metal servers, virtual machines on any hypervisor, or container platforms in a private data center or any public cloud.

 The VEN is in continuous contact with the Illumio PCE to provide up-to-date workload context across the application environment.

-The VEN receives up-to-date instructions from the PCE to program the pre-existing local firewall on the workloads (iptables or Windows Filtering Platform), or ACLs in data center switches to enforce the adaptive segmentation policy at every enforcement point in or across private data centers or the cloud.
+The VEN receives up-to-date instructions from the PCE to program the pre-existing local firewall on the workloads (iptables, Windows Filtering Platform or IPFilter), or ACLs in data center switches to enforce the adaptive segmentation policy at every enforcement point in or across private data centers or the cloud.